DavSanchez/CaptivePortal/README.md

 For it to work you will need the following:

-- **A working installation of CoovaChilli and the AAA manager it needs to function.** If you happen to be trying this on a Raspberry Pi with Raspbian OS, I recommend using the script provided by GitHub user Pi Home Server at
+- **A working installation of CoovaChilli and the AAA manager it needs to function.** If you happen to be trying this on a Raspberry Pi with Raspbian OS, I strongly recommend using the script provided by GitHub user Pi Home Server at
 [this repository](https://github.com/pihomeserver/Pi-Hotspot-Script) to have all of this up and running in a snap!